-VETERANS' SATISFACTORY PROGRESS POLICY
+VETERANS' BENEFITS SATISFACTORY PROGRESS POLICY

 When the grade average of a veteran or eligible person falls below 70%, the student will be placed on academic probation for one month.
 If at the end of the probation period, the student's grades are still below 70%, veterans' benefits will be terminated.
 Once minimum academic progress standards are met, benefits can be reinstated.
 When a student's attendance falls below 70%, the student will be placed on attendance probation for one month.
-If at the end of the probation period, the student will be placed on attendance probation for one month.
 If at the end of the probation period, the student's attendance is still below 70%, veterans' benefits will be terminated.
 Once minimum attendance standards are met, benefits can be reinstated.